 - Dehydrated Jalapeno Peppers To Taste

-- 2 Tablespoons dry salsa mix (recipe above)
+- 2 Tablespoons dry salsa mix (recipe below)

 Stir all dehydrated veggies and dry salsa mix into clean pint canning jar and seal jar to store.

 To rehydrate - pour 1 cup very hot water into jar with veggies, add 1/2 teaspoon vinegar and stir.
 Replace the lid and allow the liquid to cool.
 When all veggies are thoroughly rehydrated remove lid and stir rehydrated salsa and ENJOY!